judering/judering.github.io/index.md

 ## MAY 2025
 "Swept Through the Floods" for violin and electronics will be performed by Rebekka Wagner at the Internationales Künstlerhaus Villa Concordia, Bamberg, on the 27th May at the University’s society meeting.

 "Something Beyond" for solo piano, specially commissioned piece by RTÉ Lyric FM, written for the Dublin International Piano Competition will be performed at the quarter finals by some of this years competitors from the 9th-11th May.
+The 16 competitors who performed my piece were: Charles Berofsky, Elia Cecino, Girim Choi, Dida Condria, Caoyuan Feng, Yilei Hao, Carter Johnson, Muzi Li, Callum McLachlan, Geunpyo Park, Mariamna Sherling, Haozhou Wang, Jiapeng Wang, Jihyung Youn, Ido Zeev and Shuhang Zhao.

 ## APRIL 2025